Soul food: African influence

 Charleston red rice is made with rice and tomato paste.
-This dish originated from jollof rice in West Africa, which is made with a tomato product giving the rice its red color.
+This dish originated from jollof rice in West Africa, a dish made with a tomato product that gives the rice its red color.
 In the Lowcountry of South Carolina and Georgia, enslaved Gullah Geechee people's main source of food was rice paired with meats and shellfish.
 These rice cooking techniques, influenced by rice dishes made in West Africa, are practiced today in Gullah communities.

 There are many documented parallels between the foodways of West Africans and soul food recipes.
 The consumption of sweet potatoes in the United States echoes the consumption of yams in West Africa.
 The presence of cornbread on African-American tables is analogous to West African use of fufu to soak up sauces and stews.

 Harris starred in the 2021 docuseries High on the Hog: How African American Cuisine Transformed America and traveled to Benin, West Africa, where she saw women making a leafy sauce called feuille, prepared similarly to how African Americans cook collard greens.

 West Africans also cooked meat over open pits and brought their methods of barbecuing and making barbecue sauce to the Americas.
 The Hausa word for barbecue is babbake.
 Indigenous peoples in North America also barbecued their meats.
 African Americans use African and Native American techniques of barbecue.

 It was not uncommon to see food served out of an empty gourd.
 Many techniques to change the overall flavor of staple food items such as nuts, seeds, and rice contributed to added dimensions of evolving flavors.
 These techniques included roasting, frying with palm oil, baking in ashes, and steaming in leaves such as banana leaf.